 Winter Hall is conveniently located in downtown Grand Rapids, on Grand Valley State University's Pew Campus, close to a variety of restaurants, shopping and entertainment options.
 Students can take the local public bus (the Rapid) for free to the ELS Center.

-\*Single option: Private bedroom in a shared suite-style unit.
-Shared suite-style bathrooms and kitchen.
+Single option: Private bedroom in a shared suite-style unit.
+Shared suite-style bathroom and kitchen.

-Both options include full size refrigerator, stove, microwaves may be available, dining table and chairs.
-Big screen TV, gym located in building.
+Include a full size refrigerator, stove, dining table and chairs.
+A microwave is available in the communal student lounge.
+There is a gym, recreation area, and community room located in the building.
 Linens are also included and can be changed weekly.
+Students have access to the laundry facilities.
 Students clean their own rooms during stay.

 Price per Session

 No meals included.